She Loves Biscotti

 • Preheat the grill pan.
 Preheating the pan ensures the heat is evenly distributed throughout the pan.
 This, in turn, allows for even grilling.

-Easy side dish recipes we love
+Easy side dish recipes

 • Parmesan Roasted Cauliflower